 The Chief Executive has responsibility for leading the implementation of agreed strategy and managing the day-to-day operations of the Group.

 The Board has established an Audit Committee and a Remuneration Committee.
 In view of the stage of growth of the Company there are no formal Nomination Committee or Corporate Governance Committees, however these arrangements will remain under review.

-The Audit Committee and Remuneration Committee presently comprise of Jan-Hendrik Mohr (Chairman) and Conrad Bona (Non-Executive Director), the Company’s present policy is for any new Non-executive Directors to join both Committees.
+The Audit Committee and Remuneration Committee presently comprise of Jan-Hendrik Mohr (Chairman), Conrad Bona (Non- Executive Director) and Simon Barrell (Non- Executive Director), the Company’s present policy is for any new Non-executive Directors to join both Committees.

 The Audit Committee is responsible for monitoring the controls which are in force to ensure the integrity of the information reported to the shareholders.
 The Audit Committee acts as a forum for discussion of internal control issues and contributes to the Board’s review of the effectiveness of the Group’s internal control and risk management systems and processes.